dicebear/dicebear/apps/docs/pages/styles/cameo/index.md

 ---
 title: Cameo – Avatar Style
 description: >
-  Create Cameo avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free one-color portrait avatar generator: head, hair and mouth in a single hue, no eyes.
+Create Cameo avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---